For authors

 Internet sources

 Figures: A maximum of 7-8 figures are allowed to embed in the text.
 Figures should be inserted immediately after the cited text in the main manuscript file.
 Please make the illustrations using an acceptable format: TIFF or JPEG (resolution independent files).
 Tables and Figures with 300dpi JPG or TIFF files should also be uploaded separately in the submission system.
 If accepted, authors will be asked to send us an illustrator (EPS) file or PPT file.
 If a table or figure has been published before, the authors must obtain written permission to reproduce the material in both print and electronic formats from the copyright owner and submit it with the manuscript.
 This follows for quotes, illustrations, and other materials taken from previously published works not in the public domain.
 The original source should be cited in the figure caption.
-These should be also uploaded separately in the system (300dpi).
+These should be also uploaded separately in the system (300 dpi).

 Figure legends: Figures should be labeled sequentially, numbered, and cited in the text.
 Figure legends should be inserted immediately after the individual figures in the main manuscript file.
 Each panel in the figure should be labeled in upper case letters (A, B, C...).
 Figure legends should be detailed, and specific. appear on a separate manuscript page after the References section.
 Refer to (and cite) figures specifically in the text of the paper.
 Each figure legend should have a brief title that describes the entire figure, followed by a description of each panel.
-For any figures presenting pooled data, the measures should be defined in the figure legends (for example, data are represented as mean +/- SEM, number of replication (n), etc.).
+For any figures presenting pooled data, the measures should be defined in the figure legends (for example, data are represented as mean +/- SEM, number of replications (n), etc.).

 Tables: Tables should be typed as text, using either ‘tabs’ or a table editor for layout.
 Do not use graphics software to create tables.
 These should be labeled sequentially as Table 1, Table 2, etc. Each table should be numbered, and titled (short) and cited immediately after the text.
 Reference to table footnotes should be made by means of Arabic numerals.
 Tables should not duplicate the content of the text.
 They should consist of at least two columns; columns should always have headings.
 Authors should ensure that the data in the tables are consistent with those cited in the relevant places in the text, totals add up correctly, and percentages have been calculated correctly.
 Unlike figures, tables may be uploaded as separate electronic files in the submission system.